Flag-waving Grandma Wong gives Hong Kong protesters lesson in endurance

 “I have no kids.
 That’s why I am not scared at all,” she said.
 “I don’t have any worries about anyone.
 I just care about the future of Hong Kong youth.”

-Britain told China to honor its commitments to protect freedoms in Hong Kong on Tuesday.
+Britain told China to honour its commitments to protect freedoms in Hong Kong on Tuesday.
 China has said Hong Kong is no longer any of its business.

-Additional reporting by Delfina Wentzel and Vimvam Tong; Editing by Nick Macfie
+(Additional reporting by Delfina Wentzel and Vimvam Tong; Editing by Nick Macfie)